 4. Any Operating System

-Cloudalize is operating system (OS) agnostic.
-It is a Windows-based virtual desktop which can run just as easily on macOS or Linux OS as on Windows OS.
+Cloudalize is device agnostic.
+It is a Windows-based virtual desktop which can run just as easily on iPhone, iPad, MacBook, Windows, Linux or Android.
 No emulators are required and this functionality enables all the stakeholders of your BIM project to work from one centralised source in real time.

 According to the Boston Consulting Group, going to the Cloud with your BIM project will help you to save 15 % in project lifecycle cost (BCG 2016) and increase efficiency by 25 % (BCG 2017).
 Using Cloudalize as your BIM enabler will further reduce cost and increase efficiency of your project.